themgoncalves/react-adventure-pattern-proposal/README.md

 ### Optional file name prefix

-  In some cases when you follow the [`Modular Structure`](#modular-structure-designing-modules) and end up with **just a few files** inside the _subdomain directory_, you can choose to use a file prefix instead of placing then inside a section folder.
+  In some cases when you follow the [`Modular Structure`](#modular-structure-designing-modules) and end up with **just a few files** inside the _subdomain directory_, you can choose to use a file prefix instead of placing then inside a subdomain folder.
 This **might increase your structure readability and file search capability**.

   For that, you should follow the following pattern: `[subdomain].[fileName].[ext]`